s-gv/course-registration-app/DOCUMENTATION.md

 ## Misc
 - At least one registration type (ex: Credit, Audit) must be added by the admin before other users login.
-- A fatal error occurs if a user with `user_type` NULL logs in.
-Always assign `user_type` when creating users.
+- A fatal error occurs if a student with `adviser` NULL logs in.
+Always assign `adviser` when creating student users.